MathieuNls/bug-taxonomy/03_preliminaries.md

 - RESOLVED/FIXED: A modification to the source code has been pushed, i.e., a changeset (also called a patch) has been committed to the source code management system and fixes the root problem described in the report.
 - RESOLVED/DUPLICATE: A previously submitted report is being processed.
-The report is marked as duplicate of the original report.
+The report is marked as a duplicate of the original report.
 - RESOLVED/WONTFIX: This is applied in the case where developers decide that a given report will not be fixed.
-- RESOLVED/WORKSFORME: If the root problem described in the report cannot be reproduced on the reported OS / hardware.
+- RESOLVED/WORKSFORME: If the root problem described in the report cannot be reproduced on the reported OS/hardware.
 - RESOLVED/INVALID: If the report is not related to the software itself.

 Finally, the report is *CLOSED* after it is resolved.
 A report can be reopened (sent to the *REOPENED* state) and then assigned again if the initial fix was not adequate (the fix did not resolve the problem).
 The elapsed time between the report marked as the new one and the resolved status are known as the *fixing time*, usually in days.
-In case of task branching, the branch associated with the report is marked as ready to be merged.
+In the case of task branching, the branch associated with the report is marked as ready to be merged.
-Then, the person in charge (quality assurance team, manager, ect...) will be able to merge the branch with the mainline.
+Then, the person in charge (quality assurance team, manager, etc...) will be able to merge the branch with the main line.
 If the report is reopened: the days between the time the report is reopened and the time it is marked again as *RESOLVED FIXED* are cumulated.
 Reports can be reopened many times.

 Tasks follow a similar life cycle with the exception of the *UNCONFIRMED* and *RESOLVED* states.
-Tasks are created by management and do not need to be confirmed in order to be *OPEN* and *ASSIGNED* to developers.
+Tasks are created by management and do not need to be confirmed to be *OPEN* and *ASSIGNED* to developers.
 When a task is complete, it will not go to the *RESOLVED* state, but to the *IMPLEMENTED* state.
 Bug and crash reports are considered as problems to eradicate in the program.
 Tasks are considered as new features or amelioration to include in the program.

 Reports and tasks can have a severity [@Bettenburg2008].
 The severity is a classification to indicate the degree of impact on the software.
 The possible severities are: